ibm-cloud-docs/codeengine/fleets-workloads.md

 Each fleet instance runs to completion.
 However, in the event of an error, {{site.data.keyword.codeengineshort}} restarts the instance.
 You can limit the maximum number of retries to avoid restarting failed instances.

 ### Status
-{: #fleet-status}
+{: #fleet-status-summary}

 A fleet is in the `Running` status when at least one worker node is provisioned.
-When the fleet has is no longer running, it is in the `Succeeded` status if all tasks completed successfully, or `Failed` if one or more tasks failed.
+When the fleet is no longer running, it is in the `Succeeded` status if all tasks completed successfully, or `Failed` if one or more tasks failed.
 You can also cancel a fleet.

 For more information, see [Understanding the status of your fleet](/docs/codeengine?topic=codeengine-fleet-status).